Structural physical approximations and entanglement witnesses: Constructing All Entanglement Witnesses from Separable Density Matrices

-By Corollary 5, we can immediately give a method to construct finer entanglement witnesses for a given non-weakly-optimal EW.
-Note that it is not so easy to construct finer entanglement witnesses for a weakly-optimal-but-not-optimal EW.
-General method of optimization of EWs can be found in \cite{Lewenstein00}.
+By Corollary 5, we can immediately give a method to construct finer EWs for a given non-weakly-optimal EW.
+Note that it is not so easy to construct finer EWs for a weakly-optimal-but-not-optimal EW.
+General method of optimization of EWs can be found in Ref. \cite{Lewenstein00}.

 A violation of a Bell inequality for a bipartite density matrix $\pi$, considered within quantum mechanics, can be reformulated as an EW $W_\pi$ for entangled $\pi$ \cite{Terhal00}.
-Based on Corollaries 3, 4 and 5, it is not difficult to understand relations between such Bell inequalities and EWs in \cite{Hyllus05}.
+Based on Corollaries 3, 4 and 5, it is not difficult to understand relations between such Bell inequalities and EWs in Ref. \cite{Hyllus05}.
 The relation was revealed that how much an OEW has to be shifted by adding the identity operator to make it positive on all states admitting a local hidden variable model and how much can be subtracted from a CHSH witness \cite{Clauser69}, while preserving the EW properties.
 Theorem 1 shows that the research on separable density matrices can replace the research on entanglement witnesses.
 Generally, it is not easy to characterize the separable state $\sigma$ with $W=\sigma-c_\sigma I$ being an EW.

 We illustrate our results for the case of the qubit state.
 Observe the EW where